ryami333/webpack-svg-example/README.md

 # Webpack SVG Example

-Simple demonstration of how to inline SVGs into HTML using WebpackHtmlPlugin and `raw-loader`.
+Simple demonstration of how to inline SVGs into HTML using HtmlWebpackPlugin and `raw-loader`.

 ```
 nvm install